 Money off train travel.
 You can buy a Disabled Person’s Railcard to cut train fares for you and a friend.
 Call 0345 605 0525 or visit the Disabled Persons Railcard website.
 This isn’t available in Northern Ireland.

 Help with the cost of public transport.
 You may be eligible for public transport concessions if you receive PIP.
 Eligibility is different depending on where you live in the UK.
 Contact the following for more information.

 Visit the Transport for Wales website (https://portal.tfw.wales/en) or call them on 0300 303 4240

 Contact Transport Scotland on 0141 272 7100 or your local authority.
 You may also be entitled to a Companion Card, allowing someone to travel with you for free.

 Contact Translink on 0845 600 0049 or your local trust.

 Our Disability Living Allowance factsheet provides more information and, at the end, it contains a listing of organisations that offer further specialist help and support.

-A DLA video playlist is available.
+There is also a detailed DLA video playlist available.
 This breaks down the information with the following topics: